 - Commercial kitchen

-All feedback was recorded on flip charts which have been transcribed and are included in the "Open House Materials" section below along with the presentation slides.
-Feedback from this meeting and additional public comments have been shared with Park Funding Advisory Committee, City Manager, and City Council.
-Comments are being compiled and posted on this website on a regular basis (see right sidebar).
+All feedback was recorded on flip charts were transcribed and are included in the "Open House Materials" section below along with the presentation slides.

 Open House Materials